Teppichseite/DeckPass/README.md

 7. Python backend generates a short term token using `secrets.token_urlsafe(32)`, stores it in memory and returns it to the frontend
 8. Frontend stores the token in a variable of the JavaScript module of the plugin

-### KeyPassXC CLI command exchange
+### KeePassXC CLI command exchange
-1. Python Backend keeps the CLI process open until either KeyPassXC decides to close it or it was explicitly closed by the user via the frontend
+1. Python Backend keeps the CLI process open until either KeePassXC decides to close it or it was explicitly closed by the user via the frontend
 2. The the flow for command exchang works like this
     1. Frontend resolves the short term token it got from database opening
     2. Frontend makes a BE call including the token to request data
         1. E.g. Receiving credentials in clear text for an entry
     3. Backend compares the incoming token with the token in memory using `hmac.compare_digest`
-    4. Backend sends the respective command to the open Keypass CLI process
+    4. Backend sends the respective command to the open KeePass CLI process
     5. Backend waits for the response of the CLI and returns it to the frontend
     6. Frontend displays the response

 ### Credential details and pasting commands in detail
 1. **Credential showcase in DeckPass**
-    1. Python Backend requests clear text credentials from KeyPassXC CLI
+    1. Python Backend requests clear text credentials from KeePassXC CLI
     2. Frontend displays credentials
     3. Credentials are only stored in memory as long as the credentials are displayed
 2. **Credential pasting to other applications**
-    1. Python Backend requests clear text credentials from KeyPassXC CLI
+    1. Python Backend requests clear text credentials from KeePassXC CLI
     2. Frontend closes the Quick Access Menu
     3. Frontend simulates Keyboard Input for the current application by calling `SteamClient.Input.ControllerKeyboardSendText(credential)` for each character of the credential